papivot/pace-docs/PKS Cluster Access.md

 > `pks pks login -k -a api.pks.domain.com -u [username]`
 > `pks get-credentials [clustername]`

-Delete the ClusterRoleBinding that was previously created for this excersise.
+Delete the ClusterRoleBinding that was previously created for this exercise.

+>`kubectl delete -f admin.yaml`

 **Note**: For regular use on OIDC enabled PKS clusters, a user can simply execute the following command to generate the kubeconfig file.